SallyMcGrath/syllabus/docs/js-core-1/week-3/lesson.md

 });
 ```

-The arrow function syntax lets you declare a function without the `function` keyword.
+With this `=>` syntax you can declare a function without the `function` keyword.
 (There are some other subtle differences between arrow functions and regular functions that you will learn about at a much later stage).

 There is one last thing you can do to make your code shorter.
 If you remove the braces (`{}`) from an arrow function, the body of the function will be returned without needing to write the `return` keyword.